hortonworks/cloudbreak/README.md

 - **DOCKER_TAG_ULUWATU** : tbd
 - **PERISCOPE_DB_HBM2DDL_STRATEGY** : tbd

-## Release Process of Clodbreak Deployer tool
+## Release Process of the Clodbreak Deployer tool

-the master branch is always built on [CircleCI](https://circleci.com/gh/sequenceiq/cloudbreak-deployer).
+The master branch is always built on [CircleCI](https://circleci.com/gh/sequenceiq/cloudbreak-deployer).
 When you wan’t a new release, all you have to do:

 - create a PullRequest for the release branch: